DerMannMitHut/seedscape/README.md

 Starts the server without debug or hot-reload features (e.g., for tests or container builds).

+Before interacting in the UI, enter a campaign name in the input field (e.g., `example`).
+The app fails fast when no campaign is selected.

 ### 4. Tests & Code Checks

 ```bash